NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Troll Guard.md

     desc: "`pf2:r`  "

   - name: "Vigorous Shake"
-    desc: "`pf2:r`  **Trigger** The troll guard takes [[Conditions/Persistent Damage|Persistent]] acid or fire damage.\n**Effect** The troll guard shakes itself to remove persistent acid or fire effects.
+    desc: "`pf2:r`  **Trigger** The troll guard takes [[Conditions/Persistent Damage|Persistent]] acid or fire damage.\n* * *\n\n**Effect** The troll guard shakes itself to remove persistent acid or fire effects.
 The troll guard immediately attempts a DC 15 Flat check check to end the persistent damage that triggered this reaction.
 If the troll guard succeeds at this check, it can immediately use Primordial Roar as part of this reaction."

 attacks:
   - name: ""